jllovet/spivak/README.md

 ### Hello World

-To set up your first LaTeX file, save this into a `hello_world.tex`.
+To set up your first LaTeX file, save this into a file named `hello_world.tex`.
 You can find this example under `000-getting-started/000-latex`.

 ```